Stuycs-K/finalproject-09-jerermiasneto-manoel/PROPOSAL.md

 Using bit shifting to hide an black/white image in the last 3 bytes of the each of the rgb channels processing to modify the image and save modified images

+Also uses bit shifting to hide a COLOR image inside of another image. worse color resolution (3 bits per color instead of 8). still uses processing to modify and save image.